Measuring dependence in metric abstract elementary classes with perturbations: Almost summability and

-(i) As in Lemma 9 one can show that if the perturbation system is almost summable then with $\e>\d>0$ and $m(\e,\d)$ as in the definition, also $d^p_a$-distances of $\d$ and $m(\e,\d)$ add up to $\e$.

-(ii) Almost summability holds e.g. for the perturbation system of Hilbert spaces with an automorphism [BUZ] or linear isomorphisms of Banach spaces.
-Below we give an example where almost summability fails.
+\begin{remark} \begin{itemize} \item[(i)] As in Lemma~\ref{lemma9} one can show that if the perturbation system is almost summable then with $\e>\d>0$ and $m(\e,\d)$ as in the definition, also $d^p_a$-distances of $\d$ and $m(\e,\d)$ add up to $\e$. \item[(ii)] Almost summability holds e.g.\ for the perturbation system of Hilbert spaces with an automorphism \cite{byusza} or linear isomorphisms of Banach spaces.
+Below we give an example where almost summability fails. \end{itemize} \end{remark}

-\rem 39 Example.
-We give an example of a class that is homogeneous with complete type spaces but whose perturbation system is not almost summable.
+\begin{example} We give an example of a class that is homogeneous with complete type spaces but whose perturbation system is not almost summable.
 The vocabulary is $L=\{P_n,E,<,R_q,d\}_{n<\omega,q\in\Q\cap(0,2]}$ where the $P_n$ are unary predicates and $E$, $<$ and $R_q$ are binary. $E$ is an equivalence relation, the predicates $P_n$ partition the universe and each predicate is a union of $E$-equivalence classes. $<$ is an order on each equivalence class such that there for each equivalence class exists a real $1\leq r\leq10$ such that $([a]_E,<)$ is isomorphic to the ordered real interval $[r,2r]$. $R_q(a,b)$ holds if and only if $[a]_E=[b]_E$ and $b/a=q$.
 The metric $d$ is defined as the one induced by the interval $[r,2r]$ within the equivalence classes and $d(a,b)=10$ if $a$ and $b$ are in different equivalence classes. $d$ and $<$ together fix the $r$ and a unique isomorphism $l:[a]_E\to[r,2r]$ for each element $a$.
 Thus we can define $r_a$ as the real $r$ given by the isomorphism above and the length of $a$ as $l(a)\in[r_a,2r_a]$.

 We define the perturbation system as follows: $f\in\F_\e$ if $f$ is a $L\backslash\{d\}$-isomorphism and if $a\in P_n$ then also

 The above condition makes sure that $\F_0=\bigcap_{\e>0}\F_\e$.
 As the $R_q$ prevents $\e$-isomorphisms from stretching the interval $[r,2r]$ the error in metric arises from mapping equivalence classes onto each other and thus switching the $r$.
 As $r$ varies between 1 and 10 this can only increase distances to the 10-fold and thus $\e$-isomorphisms are bi-Lipschitz with Lipschitz constant 10 (regardless of $\e$) so they are uniformly continuous.
 The rest of the conditions of a perturbation system are trivial.